zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Task 2: Create a compartment

-As a tenancy administrator, create a compartment in your tenancy to store an Autonomous Database and Oracle Data Safe resources.
-This compartment from here on in is referred to as "your compartment."
+An Oracle Cloud Infrastructure Identity and Access Management (IAM) administrator needs to create a compartment for you in your tenancy.
+When creating your Autonomous Database and Oracle Data Safe resources throughout the workshop, you select this compartment.
+From here on in, we refer to it as "your compartment."

 > **Note**: If you have an existing compartment in your tenancy that you can use, or you are using an Oracle-provided environment, you can skip this task.